A 5-star boutique hotel in the heart of Marrakech — Riad Farnatchi

-It might take you a few tries before you spot the main entrance to Riad Farnatchi.
+It might take a few tries before spotting the entrance to one of the best riads in Marrakech, Riad Farnatchi.
 The inconspicuous brown door could be one leading to any house in the narrow streets of this part of Marrakech.

-There’s good reason however why the luxury boutique hotel prefers to stay low-key — and that’s to protect their high-profile guests.
+There’s good reason however why the luxury boutique hotel prefers to stay low-key.
+Simply put, their clientele of high-profile guests prefer it that way.

-Stepping inside the doors of the riad is almost like walking into another world.
+Stepping inside the doors of one of the best riads in Marrakech is almost like walking into another world.
 The ambience changes completely from the constant movement of people and noise outside its walls.

 By contrast, the most prominent sound you’ll hear here, is the water gently trickling into the feature pool.
 Aside from the quiet murmurings of the staff, the tranquility’s a real welcome from the buzz of Marrakech’s streets.
 Little did I know at this point, but the luxury experience was about to get a whole lot better.